andydunstall/piko/README.md

 production traffic.
 Such as you may use Pico to expose services in a customer network, a bring your own cloud (BYOC) service or to connect to IoT devices.

 Upstream endpoints register with Pico via an outbound-only connection.
-Clients then send HTTP(S) requests to Pico which will proxy the requests to a registered endpoint.
+Proxy clients then send HTTP(S) requests to Pico which will proxy the requests to a registered endpoint.

 Requests identify the target endpoint ID using either the `Host` header or an